-GAM Run 21-017 MAG: Modeled Available Groundwater for the Aquifers in Groundwater Management Area 12 November 1, 2022 Page 12 of 36
+Jackson Aquifer was the base model for this analysis.
+See Deeds and others (2010) for the assumptions and limitations of the historical calibrated model.
+Groundwater Management Area 12 constructed a predictive model simulation to extend the base GAM Run 21-017 MAG: Modeled Available Groundwater for the Aquifers in Groundwater Management Area 12 November 1, 2022 Page 13 of 36

-- The predictive model was run with MODFLOW 2000 (Harbaugh and others, 2000). - The model has five layers that represent the Yegua-Jackson Aquifer and younger overlying units-the Catahoula Formation (Layer 1), the upper portion of the Jackson Group (Layer 2), the lower portion of the Jackson Group (Layer 3), the upper portion of the Yegua Group (Layer 4), and the lower portion of the Yegua Group (Layer 5). - The most recent TWDB model grid file, dated July 9, 2020 (ygjk\07092020.csv), was used to assign model cells to counties, groundwater management areas, groundwater conservation districts, river basins, and regional water planning areas.
+- The predictive model was run with MODFLOW 2000 (Harbaugh and others, 2000). - The model has five layers that represent the Yegua-Jackson Aquifer and younger overlying units-the Catahoula Formation (Layer 1), the upper portion of the Jackson Group (Layer 2), the lower portion of the Jackson Group (Layer 3), the upper portion of the Yegua Group (Layer 4), and the lower portion of the Yegua Group (Layer 5). - The most recent TWDB model grid file, dated July 9, 2020 (ygjk_07092020.csv), was used to assign model cells to counties, groundwater management areas, groundwater conservation districts, river basins, and regional water planning areas.
 This grid was also used to assign model grid cells to aquifer layers. - Although the original groundwater availability model was only calibrated to 1997, a TWDB analysis (Oliver, 2010) verified that the model satisfactorily matched measured water levels for the period from 1997 to 2009.
 For this reason, the TWDB considers it acceptable to use the January 2010 as the reference date for drawdown calculations. - Drawdown was calculated as the difference in modeled water levels between the baseline date of January 1, 2010 (stress period 39) and the final date of December 31, 2069 (stress period 99). - During the predictive simulation model run, some model cells went dry, meaning the modeled water level fell below the bottom of the cell.
 Pumping in dry cells was excluded from the modeled available groundwater calculations. - The drawdown averages and modeled available groundwater values were calculated using the modeled extent of aquifers, rather than the official TWDB boundaries for the Yegua-Jackson Aquifer. - The drawdown calculations and modeled available drawdown values for Fayette County Groundwater Conservation District was based on all of Fayette County including areas in both Groundwater Management Areas 12 and 15. - Estimates of modeled available groundwater from the model simulation were rounded to whole numbers.

-• Version 1.01 of the updated groundwater availability model for the Brazos River Alluvium Aquifer was the base model for this analysis.
+• Version 1.01 of the updated groundwater availability model for the Brazos Page 14 of 36 River Alluvium Aquifer was the base model for this analysis.
 See Ewing and Jigmond